04/2016 • Updated 02/04/2019

 L’Oréal prioritises responsible water use within its manufacturing operations by minimising its water requirements and taking into account the local availability of this vital resource.
 Overall, these combined operational initiatives allowed the Group to lower the water consumption (in litres per finished product) of its plants and distribution centres by 48% between 2005 and 2017.
 This represents a reduction of 28% of the Group’s consumption in absolute terms, while production increased by 38% during the same period.

-This performance, combined with its efforts to improve the water footprint of products formulas, saw L’Oréal honoured for the second year running with an “A” score in CDP’s 2017 ranking of corporate performance on sustainable water management, the highest possible level.
+This performance, combined with its efforts to improve the water footprint of products formulas, saw L’Oréal honoured for the fourth year running with an “A” score in CDP’s 2019 ranking of corporate performance on sustainable water management, the highest possible level.

 Optimising water consumption